 Refer to the design procedure of dual-output example to select external components.
-In the device evaluation board (schematic shown in Figure 14) interleaved operation can be enabled by shorting both outputs together (with identical components in the power train), and using $0-\Omega$ resistors for R22 and R21.
-This configuration effectively creates a short circuit between the VCC2 pin and the FB2 pin and between the COMP2 pin and the COMP1 pin.
+In the device evaluation board (schematic shown in ) interleaved operation can be enabled by shorting both outputs together (with identical components in the power train), and using zero ohm resistors for R22 and R21.
+This shorts VCC2 to FB2 and COMP2 to COMP1 respectively.
 Also the channel2 feedback network C14, R6, and C15 must be removed.